 The Zebra Swallowtail, Eurytides marcellus, was designated as Tennessee's official butterfly in 1995.
 This beautiful, winged insect has black and white stripes that run the length of its body with red and blue spots on its lower back.
 The swallowtail grows from a tiny egg into a caterpillar that eventually molts into its pupal stage and is transformed into this striking butterfly that can be found throughout most of the United States.

-Tennessee’s official sport fish is the Largemouth Bass, designated in 1987.
+Tennessee’s official sport fish is the smallmouth bass, designated in 2005.

 The state commercial fish is the Channel Catfish, Ictalurus lacustris, which was also designated in 1987.
 The Channel Catfish, sometimes known as "Spotted Cat" or "Fiddler," is widely stocked and reared in farm ponds.
 It may be found in most Tennessee streams and many lakes.
 The channel catfish is a bottom-feeder and current feeder, generally taken by still fishing.

 Adopted in 1905, the flag features three stars representing the grand divisions of the state: East, Middle and West.
 The stars are bound together in indissoluble unity by an unending white band.